 Top 5 Italian Wine Regions

-The country’s 20 administrative regions match those of the 20 Italian wine regions, although they can be broken down even further.
-Each of which brings with them their own individual qualities.
+The country’s 20 administrative regions match those of the 20 Italian wine regions.
+Although they can be broken down even further.
+Each of which brings with them their own individual qualities to wine tours in Italy.
 In fact, it was in Italy whereby the recognised wine classifications of DOC and DOCG originate.
 Although, for the devoted wine connoisseur, it’s all down to personal taste.

 With so many Italian wine regions to choose from, we take a look at the 5 we consider to be among the very best: